Impression And Mouth Preparation

 Features of Gagging:

-• Causes displacement of denture
+• Causes the displacement of the denture

 Site of Gagging: